elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The syntax for dynamic import is import(moduleSpecifier), where moduleSpecifier is a string representing the path or URL of the module to be imported.<br />
+  <div><strong>Interview Response:</strong> The syntax for dynamic import is import(moduleSpecifier), where moduleSpecifier is a string representing the path or URL of the module to be imported.
   </div>
   </div>
 </details>